examsoft

 Overview

-Influenced product direction with a redesigned category-tagging workflow in ExamSoft's Enterprise platform that reduced irreversible user errors and improved relationships with customers.
-Identified critical usability and accessibility gaps and obtained full buy-in from stakeholders for a solution that addresses these critical gaps before being confirmed by accessibility reports.
+I influenced product direction with a redesigned category-tagging workflow in ExamSoft's Enterprise platform that reduced irreversible user errors that previously led to increased support tickets, which improved relationships with customers.
+This project also reduced critical usability and accessibility gaps which led to full buy-in from stakeholders for a solution that addressed these critical issues before being confirmed by accessibility reports.

 Collaboration